MIXED MEDIA STILL LIFE PAINTING

 [Andrea is one of the creators of KinderArt.com]

-A mixed media still life "happy accident" art lesson is a great introduction to pen and ink, watercolor and pastels.
-Its practically fool-proof with results that are inevitably fun and impressive for you and your students.
+This mixed media still life art lesson is a terrific introduction to ink, watercolor and chalk pastels.
+It's practically fool-proof, with results that are fun and impressive for you and your students.

 What You Need: